ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/01_ChIP-seq_vs_CUT&RUN.md

 For these reasons, this repository focuses on CUT&RUN as the method of choice for protein-DNA interaction mapping.
 ChIP-seq remains widely used, particularly in large-scale projects and settings where existing validated antibodies and pipelines are already established.

 The downstream computational analysis (more detail on this can be found inside the [CUT&RUN analysis](./03_CUT&RUN_analysis.md) section of this work) overlaps substantially between the two techniques: annotation with ChIPseeker and motif enrichment with HOMER or MEME are directly applicable to ChIP-seq data.
-However, peak calling strategy diverges: ChIP-seq, like ATAC-seq, relies on MACS3, which is designed to model the relatively high and variable background produced by sonication and immunoprecipitation.
+However, the peak calling strategy diverges: ChIP-seq, like ATAC-seq, relies on MACS3, which is designed to model the relatively high and variable background produced by sonication and immunoprecipitation.
 CUT&RUN's exceptionally low background makes it better suited to SEACR for transcription factor targets, where its threshold-based approach takes advantage of the clean signal-to-noise ratio that ChIP-seq cannot reliably achieve.
 MACS3 remains the preferred option for broader histone mark targets in CUT&RUN, where peak profiles more closely resemble those seen in ChIP-seq data.